 That is the story I tell about the glory of Apple product design.
 Sometimes I think I should find a way to get paid to be an Apple spokesperson!

 Here are some instructions in case it happens to you!
-Although, I would recommend leaving it in rice for longer than 24 hours before you try to turn it back on.
+Although, I would recommend leaving it in rice for longer than 24 hours (or silicon gel packs) before you try to turn it back on.

 As for my iPhone updating/syncing issue, after the 3rd day on the phone to my new friend in the Philippians, I was still unable to restore the contents of my apps back to my phone.
 I will now pursue trying to find a way to recover my info from a corrupted iPhone backup.
 Wish me luck.
 At least the Apple people on the phone are sweet as apple pie and they pulled out all the stops trying to help.
 There’s always that. 😉